 During the “Dust Bowl” summer of 1936 the middle section of North America was hit by record temperatures which briefly reached the Eastern Seaboard.
 In New York City, which experienced a record high of 106 degrees, 75 seamstresses collapsed in one factory.
 By the end of the summer, an estimated 1000 to 5000 residents of the U.S. and Canada had died from heat-related causes or drowned in rivers and lakes.

-July 1936 remains the warmest U.S. month ever measured, and February 1936 is the coldest February on record for the contiguous U.S. Record-breaking temperatures in Boston, Providence, and Hartford set in 1936 stood until the summer of 2017.
+July 1936 remains the warmest U.S. month ever measured, and ironically, February, 1936 is the coldest February.
+Record-breaking temperatures in Boston, Providence, and Hartford set in 1936 stood until the summer of 2017.

 Sources and further reading: